 I can also very very very easily retrieve sections of things I’ve read using the search feature of evernote, which allows me to post it on social media and share it with others.
 You can also download evernote on your phone and hence I can see what I’ve saved on my phone too along with my highlights and comments.
 Additionally by reading online articles this allows me to not get bored by reading an entire book.

-You can find my vast collection of PDF books here which saints lives, spiritual teachings and many other things.
+I have a vast collection of PDF books and articles here which include saints lives, spiritual teachings and many other things.

 Ascetics & martyrs

 You might be able to find some of these in a bookstore of a local Coptic Church.
-If you live in Sydney Australia, the best 3 bookstores I believe are St Mark’s church, St Abu-Seifein and St Shenouda’s monastery.
+If you live in Sydney Australia, good bookstores are found at St Mark’s church, St Abu-Seifein, St Shenouda’s monastery and St Mary and St MIna’s church.
 Check over there if you want any of these.

 > Books 1 – 6 of the Coptic nun Mother Erini (-2006) which you might be able to order online from here